e-oerton/disease-similarity-fusion/README.md

 7. *randomForest*
 8. *ROCR*
 9. *DOSE* (Bioconductor package)

+To run the full code, simply knit the R Markdown file (e.g. use the 'Knit' button in RStudio), which will illustrate the steps necessary to create the disease map, and display the output (initially as a hierarchical cluster plot; instructions to output the map in a form that can be used with graph analysis software such as Cytoscape are also given) and evaluation functions which generate the figures used in the manuscript.

 Alternatively, the R script ['Perform Similarity Fusion'](https://github.com/e-oerton/disease-similarity-fusion/blob/master/Scripts/Perform%20Similarity%20Fusion.R) is the key function that performs the actual similarity fusion on input similarity matrices (example matrices are given in the ['Similarity Matrices' folder](https://github.com/e-oerton/disease-similarity-fusion/blob/master/Data/Similarity%20Matrices)).
 To simply run 'Perform Similarity Fusion' based on the instructions given in 'Disease Similarity Fusion Main', *limma* is the only package that is required.